-Nonspecific binding is a common problem that is encountered in working with microspheres and is often the major reason for abandoning an otherwise well-conceived experiment with microsphere particles.
-Microspheres are generally hydrophobic, and although various modifications tend to make them less hydrophobic, these particles are polystyrene-based and therefore always retain some hydrophobic characteristics.
+Nonspecific binding is probably the most common problem that is encountered in working with microspheres and is often the major reason for abandoning an otherwise well-conceived experiment with microsphere particles.
+As mentioned above, the particles are generally hydrophobic, and although various modifications tend to make them less hydrophobic, it must be realized that the particles are polystyrene-based and therefore always retain some hydrophobic characteristics.
 In biological systems, most of the nonspecific binding problems are a result of hydrophobic interactions; however, some of the problems may also be caused by charge-based interactions (for example, a positively charged molecule attracted to a negatively charged microsphere surface).
 The best way to minimize these nonspecific binding events is to coat the microsphere with a large macromolecule such as a protein or a polysaccharide, which reduces nonspecific binding by blocking the hydrophobic or charged binding sites on the microsphere surface.
-Although many types of coating agents can be used, the most frequently employed are bovine serum albumin (BSA), egg albumin, and whole serum.
+Although many types of coating agents may be used, the most frequently employed are bovine serum albumin (BSA), egg albumin and whole serum.
 Egg albumin should be avoided in systems that employ biotin-avidin binding.
-When using the hydrophobic microspheres, suspending the particles in a 1% solution of the protein-based coating agent is typically sufficient to allow the particles to be completely and stably coated.
+When using the hydrophobic microspheres, all that is usually necessary is to suspend the particles in a 1% solution of the protein-based coating agent, since at this concentration, the particles will be completely and stably coated.

 Dextrans can be used as coating agents in place of or in addition to proteins.
 Unlike proteins, the hydrophilic dextrans bind reversibly to microspheres.
 They form a layer at the surface of the particles and make them more hydrophilic, thus reducing nonspecific interactions.
 If dextrans are used as coating agents, 40,000 MW dextran at a 2% weight/volume ratio is recommended.
 If the particle is a hydrophilic carboxylate-modified microsphere, the coating agent may not bind strongly enough to the particles and may fail to prevent nonspecific binding.
-In this case, covalent coupling of a coating agent such as BSA is recommended.
+In this case, covalent coupling of a coating agent such as BSA may solve the problem.
 In this method, specific binding proteins, such as immunoglobulin or avidin, can be mixed with BSA and simultaneously coupled covalently, resulting in a specifically active microsphere with a covalently bound BSA coating.
-As a last resort, or in situations where the use of detergents is acceptable, nonionic surfactants such as polyoxyethylenes (TritonTM X-100 or TweenTM 80) can be coated onto the microsphere at concentrations ranging from 0.01-0.1% (the exact amount to be determined by experimentation).
+As a last resort, or in situations where the use of detergents is acceptable, nonionic surfactants such as polyoxyethylenes (Triton® X-100 or Tween[®] 80) can be coated onto the microsphere at concentrations ranging from 0.01-0.1% (the exact amount to be determined by experimentation).

-Our BlockAid[TM] Blocking Solution (Cat.
-No. B10710), a protein-based blocking solution, is designed for use with our streptavidin-, NeutrAvidin[TM]-, biotin-, and protein A-labeled FluoSpheres[TM] microspheres.
-In flow cytometry applications, we find BlockAid[TM] Blocking Solution to be superior to other commercially available blocking solutions and to a number of "home-made" blocking solutions described in the scientific literature.
-We expect BlockAid[TM] Blocking Solution to be useful for preventing the nonspecific binding of protein-coated or other macromolecule-coated microspheres in a variety of flow cytometry and microscopy applications.
-BlockAid[TM] Blocking Solution is available in a 50-mL unit size.
+Our BlockAid[TM] blocking solution (B10710), a protein-based blocking solution, is designed for use with our streptavidin-, NeutrAvidin-, biotin- and protein A-labeled FluoSpheres microspheres.
+In flow cytometry applications, we find BlockAid blocking solution to be superior to other commercially available blocking solutions and to a number of "home-made" blocking solutions described in the scientific literature.
+We expect BlockAid blocking solution to be useful for preventing the nonspecific binding of protein-coated or other macromolecule-coated microspheres in a variety of flow cytometry and microscopy applications.
+BlockAid blocking solution is available in a 50-mL unit size.

-Keeping FluoSpheres[TM] in a monodisperse state
+Keeping FluoSpheres in a Monodisperse State